Quickstart: Build a Table API app with .NET and Azure Cosmos DB

 / \ # ?or a trailing space.

-Storage capacity 10 GB Leave the default value.
-This is the storage capacity of the database.
-Throughput 400 RUs Leave the default value.
-You can scale up the throughput later if you want to reduce latency.
+Storage capacity Fixed (10 GB) Use the default value of Fixed (10 GB).
+This value is the storage capacity of the database.
+Throughput 400 RUs Change the throughput to 400 request units per second (RU/s).
+If you want to reduce latency, you can scale up the throughput later.

 Add sample data

-You can now add data to your new table using Data Explorer (Preview).
+You can now add data to your new table using Data Explorer.